 20% Class participation

-30% Oral presentation in class (in small groups of 2-3 students)
+30% Oral presentation in class of the project (B)

 Selected articles and book chapters will be communicated at the beginning of the course.
 Additional resources and materials will be uploaded on the e-learning platform and will be easily accessible to students who attend the course.